NOTARY IN THE EAST

 WHY DO I HAVE TO PAY FOR THE NOTARIAL CERTIFICATE WHEN I DON'T NEED IT?

-With effect from 17th February 2017, it is compulsory for a Notary Public under the amended Notary Public Rules to issue a Notarial Certificate for all documents witnessed or certified, even if you are not submitting your document(s) to Ministry of Foreign Affairs, foreign Embassy or the foreign recipient does not require such Notarial Certificate.
+With effect from 17th February 2017, it is compulsory for a Notary Public under the amended Notary Public Rules to issue a Notarial Certificate for all documents witnessed or certified, even if you are not submitting your document(s) to a foreign Embassy or the foreign recipient does not require such Notarial Certificate.

 WHY DO I HAVE TO PAY THE SAL AUTHENTICATION FEES WHEN I DO NOT REQUIRE IT?

 The Singapore Academy of Law (Amendment) Rules 2019 and Notaries Public (Amendment) Rules 2019, which took effect on 1 October 2019, the Notarial Certificate can only be issued via SAL’s e-Register upon payment of the authentication fee of $85.60.
 We are obliged to collect this sum on SAL's behalf.
-This procedure is required even if you are not submitting your document(s) to Ministry of Foreign Affairs, foreign Embassy or the foreign recipient does not require SAL authentication.
+This procedure is required even if you are not submitting your document(s) to a foreign Embassy or the foreign recipient does not require SAL authentication.

 WHAT DO I HAVE TO DO IF I AM REQUIRED TO EXECUTE A DOCUMENT BEFORE A NOTARY PUBLIC?